hundredrabbits/thebook/north_pacific_logbook.md

 ##### 2230
 The wind is rising from the east, we're self-steering toward the north.
 The wind should turn gradually to the south, which will permit us to resume our easterly course.
 We have a full jib and double-reefed main.

+# Self-steering

+This is one of the reasons we converted the boat from wheel to tiller.
+We tied two ropes to the tiller, that lead over to blocks attack to the toerail, and that we lead up into companionwaydoor.
+We glance at the compass now and again, to see if we're still on track, and make adjustments by pulling on either rope.
+We do this when the wind isn't strong enough for Pino to self-steer, or when we are motoring.

+We are big fans of the shock-cord sailing, which consists of using a set of ropes, sails, shock cords and blocks to self-steer a boat, without the need for a windvane.

+The easiet point of sail is when beating into the wind.
+We lash the tiller in place using ropes, then trim the sails and the boat will stay on a relatively straight course.
+We make small adjustments when necessary.
+To allow for more variation, we like to tie a line to the tiller (we have some two cam cleats to quickly jam the line), than to a bike tube on the toe rail.
+We used a bike tube because it's what we had, and we found it more stretchy than shock cord.
+We adjust the tension by releasing the line from the cam cleat, or tightening it.
+Wrapping a line about the tiller is also fine, but make more turns if the wind is strong.
+We add extra turns even with a cam cleat, as a precaution.

+"This system works because the tiller, held slightly to windward, is trying to steer the boat down.
+Every time the boat sails down, the mainsail catches the wind and tries to pull the boat back up again.
+When the boat heads up the mainsail will luff and will stop pulling the boat upwards and the tiller will steer the boat down again."
+(A. Evans)

+There are different methods of self-steering when running, or reaching.
+The 'storm-jib system' is used when close hauled to a broad reach, and is also a dependable, long-term solution for self-steering without a windvane.
+If set correctly, it's possible to leave it as is, for hours and days in any condition.

+On the passage from Tonga to New Zealand, we ran into our friend, and solo-sailor Josh on his 8.8 m (29 ft) boat Maistral.
+It is rare to come across other sailors at sea, and it is even more rare to meet a sailor that is also your friend.
+We met Josh while in Mexico, his plans were similar to ours, to sail through the South Pacific and over to New Zealand.
+His outboard motor died early on, but he continued his trip anyway, learning self-steering techniques as he did.
+When we met him on the ocean, we could see that he had 3 sails up.
+Maistral was a sloop, like ours, but also had a poled-out storm-jib just forward of the headsail.
+We did not understand what we were looking at then, but the image never left our minds.
+Then, we found a book by Andrew Evans, talking about the 'poled-out storm-jib system'.

+The storm jib system only requires a few feet of surgical tubing (or bike tubing), a storm jib (or stay sail) and two snatch blocks.
+I will not explain these techniques in too much detail, as Andrew does it much better in his short (and free) booklet.

+Learning to sail without complex systems is essential, not just for singlehanders, but also for couples.
+An overeliance on gadgetry can be dangerous, especially at sea, where there is no one to help when things go wrong.

+* * *

 \newpage

 # Week 4